Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/serialization.corpus.md

 ## Custom serializable classes

-> match: serialization::Serializable
+> name: serialization::Serializable

 The annotation `serialize` should be enough for most cases, but in some cases you need more control over the serialization process.

-> match: serialization
+> name: serialization
-> match: serialization::serialization

 For more control, create a subclass to `Serializable` and redefine `core_serialize_to`.
 This method should use `Serializer::serialize_attribute` to serialize its components.
 `serialize_attribute` works as a dictionary and organize attributes with a key.

-> match: serialization::Serializer::serialize_attribute
-> match: serialization::Serializable::core_serialize_to
-> match: serialization::Serializable
-> match: serialization::Serializer::serialize
+> name: serialization::Serializer::serialize

 You will also need to redefine `Deserializer::deserialize_class` to support this specific class.
 The method should only act on known class names, and call super otherwise.

-> match: serialization::Deserializer::deserialize_class

 ### Example: the User class

-> match: serialization>examples>
+> name: serialization>examples>

 The following example cannot use the `serialize` annotations because some of the arguments to the `User` class need special treatment:

-> match: serialization>examples>
+> name: serialization>examples>

 * The `name` attribute is perfectly normal, it can be serialized and deserialized directly.